Orbis-SPNDAO/.github/profile/README.md

 - Whenever a decryption is completed, payment will be sent over to the holder of a given SBT as a reward.
 The payment transactions can be easily verified on PolygonScan.
 For example [here](https://mumbai.polygonscan.com/tx/0xe143aa8788051b58e1bc7325c27623adb190b168e138bbf9c21060a3c9391ab3 "here").

-- In the “Proposal Management” dashboard, the admin is able to create proposals and set up elections for the proposal.

 **For Subscribers (third-party clients):**